"His step has never been lighter and more sure-footed. He's never been more present and centered. Never happier."

 13. Pine Island is committed to giving your boys an electronics-free summer.
 Boys MAY NOT bring cell phones.
 Boys MAY bring e-readers and devices that play music, but they MAY NOT bring any device that will do anything OTHER than play music or display e-books.
 We are eager for boys to listen to music and to share it with each other at Pine Island, but we feel that for the sake of keeping video games, access to the internet, etc. off Pine Island, it is necessary to add these new restrictions.
 Boys should also know that they may only listen to music while in their tent.
 Any devices that do anything but play music or display e-books will be impounded until the end of the summer.

-14. Pine Island's KNIFE POLICY: boys may bring only Swiss Army-type jackknives or Leatherman-type knife tools to camp.
+14. Pine Island's KNIFE POLICY: boys may bring ONE knife to Camp.
+We recommend a Swiss Army-type jackknife or Leatherman-type knife.
 You can see examples of knives we will allow at the Summer Camp Supply on-line catalogue.
-Boys may also bring a single-bladed folding knife.
-HOWEVER, knives MAY NOT have a blade longer than 4 inches, have a serrated blade, or be spring loaded so that they open by themselves.
+Boys may a bring a single-bladed folding knife.
+HOWEVER, knives MAY NOT have a blade longer than 3 inches, have a serrated blade, or be spring loaded so that they open by themselves.
 Our firm belief is that knives boys bring to Pine Island should be practical tools.
 As has been the case for many years, boys may not use their knives unsupervised until they have passed the first rank in Woodcraft.
 Any knives not in compliance (or that are not used in a safe manner) will be impounded until the end of the summer.

 15. Mark everything!
 This includes electronics and gear as well as clothes.
 Our experience unfortunately has been that the more valuable an item is, the less likely it is to be marked!
-Emily and I use a combination of name tags, thermal print labels, and a marking pen.
+You will probably wish to use a combination of name tags, thermal print labels, and a marking pen.
 Labels and fabric stampers are available on Summer Camp Supply's website.
 If you order by May 1, they will affix name tags to your son's PIC shirts if you desire that service.
 Remember, anything that comes to camp without a name on it runs the great risk of disappearing forever....

 16. Some numbers on the list may seem awfully high, but remember that laundry goes out once a week and is gone for a week.